ProxyGPT: Enabling User Anonymity in LLM Chatbots via (Un)Trustworthy Volunteer Proxies: Details of

 \subsubsection{Payment}

 Certain proxies may require users to pay for their services to offset the operational costs.
-OpenAI's GPT, for example, imposes a fee for every input and output token for its API.
-To preserve privacy, users can pay with cryptocurrencies, such as those with low transaction fees.
-However, we recognize that requiring users to pay with real money will likely hinder the adoption of \system.
-As such, we also include an alternative payment method where users can ``pay'' by simply volunteering to proxy for others.
-For every successfully validated verification request, proxies can obtain from the coordinator a ``certificate'' that can be used to pay for \system.
-This payment model applies to browser-based proxies who can make free requests to chatbots via a web-based UI.
-To avoid associating a proxy's certificates with their own queries, we use Chaum's blind-signature-based electronic cash scheme~\cite{chaum1983blindsig, chaum1990ecash} to allow the proxy to privately use their certificate without anyone learning the identity of the certificate's owner, even the coordinator.
+API usage in particular imposes a fee for every input and output token.
+To preserve privacy, users can pay using cryptocurrencies with low transaction fees.
+However, we recognize that requiring users to spend real money will likely hinder the adoption of \system.
+As such, we design an alternative payment method where users can ``pay'' by volunteering to proxy for others.
+For every successfully validated verification request, proxies can obtain from the broker a ``token'' that can be spent to buy more \system queries.
+This payment model is especially suitable for browser-based proxies who can make free requests to chatbots via a web-based UI.
+To prevent linkage of a proxy's token to their user queries, we use Chaum's blind-signature-based electronic cash~\cite{chaum1983blindsig, chaum1990ecash} to allow the proxy to privately spend their tokens without anyone learning the identity of the tokens' owner, even the broker.

+Users should not use an e-cash token obtained from proxying for one chatbot to ask queries to the same chatbot, because the provider can then narrow down the list of suspected user identities to the pool of identified proxies.
+The broker can enforce this isolation by issuing different types of e-cash for different chatbots and making sure that an e-cash cannot be spent on its corresponding chatbot.